Contact Us | Location

 1 out of 6 children with cancer in America do not survive five years.

-Treatments have advanced and mortality rates have decreased, so it may surprise you to hear that cancer is still killing more children in America than any other disease.
-Some cancers are still functionally incurable.
+It may surprise you to hear that cancer is still killing more children in America than any other disease.
+Some cancers are still incurable.
 Even with a more “curable” diagnosis, too many children in the United States don’t have access to the medical care they need.
 Without treatment, cancer is the same death sentence that it was before modern medicine.

-Early diagnosis of childhood cancer is often difficult.
+Early diagnosis of childhood cancer is often difficult, but late diagnosis can be fatal.

-In the past 30 years, only seven drugs have been approved by the FDA to treat childhood cancer.
+In the past 30 years, 7 drugs have been approved to treat childhood cancer.
 In this time, over 200 drugs have been approved for adults.*

 At the American Childhood Cancer Organization, we believe that knowing your enemy is part of fighting it.
 A critical problem in the fight against childhood cancer has been a lack of coordinated information-gathering that could facilitate more research, enable better treatment options, and empower families and survivors.
 Therefore, a central element of our mission is helping to ensure that policymakers, researchers, and leaders in the healthcare community, in the United States and abroad, have the tools they need to collect data and share as much information on childhood cancer as possible.